plausible/docs/docs/proxy/introduction.md

 ### Are you worried about adblockers?
 Here's how proxying works

 Proxy our script.
-This is the option for those that want to avoid the script being blocked by any adblocker including Brave, Firefox when used with uBlock Origin and others.
+This is the option for those that want to avoid the script being blocked by any adblocker including Brave browser, uBlock Origin and others.
 With our step-by-step instructions, the setup is straightforward even for those who don't have any coding experience.

 A proxy basically maps certain URLs from your domain to the Plausible domain: